 I have been reflecting on his words and wisdom ever since that evening…

-As a Western society, we are in dire need to reclaim our ancient wisdom for participating in grief ritual within a ‘village’ setting – expressing our grief while surrounded by others.
+For many of us who are settlers to Turtle Island, and children of dominant Western culture, we have become untethered from ancestral practices of grief tending.
+We are in dire need to reclaim our ancient wisdom for participating in grief ritual within a ‘village’ setting – expressing our grief while surrounded by others.
 It is only in the container of the community that grief can truly be expressed and then released and transformed.

 Grieving always needs containment and release.
 Grieving always needs the community to hold space and provide the compassionate container for grief to then be expressed and transformed.

 As grievers, we cannot provide both containment and release for ourselves when we try to grieve and heal in isolation.

 Yet, we live in a society obsessed with rugged individualism that strongly dictates that grief be done in isolation, behind closed doors.
 It is easy to feel shame in the midst of cultural story-lines that tell us to always be strong, be in control, and to hurry up.
 We may feel like a burden if we tell our stories to another.

 Yet, grief is vulnerable, messy and moves at the pace of a sloth.
 Our stories of pain and loss need to be told, and often retold many times, as we live the transformation that grief invites us to embrace.

 In North American culture, grief has mainly been ‘privatized’ – stripping us of our capacity to be in community and be intimate with each others pain and grief.
 This is a great detriment to us as individual grievers, and a detriment to our larger community, friends and family.